-Meet Contena Superstar Kenzie Bradshaw, a 26-year-old who has been growing her business as a freelance writer for the last year.
+Meet Contena Superstar Kenzie Bradshaw, a 20-something who has been growing her business as a freelance writer since 2017.

 Before starting her freelance career, she earned a degree in Soil Science with a specialization in soil physics and had jobs ranging from snake handling with the Fish and Wildlife Service through the AmeriCorps program to helping create new flavor profiles for Sargento cheese.

 She discovered “the reality is that many traditional professions would rather hire a specialist over a generalist.”
 However, as a freelancer, it has helped to have a variety of areas she’s knowledgeable about and comfortable with.

 We think it’s great that Kenzie shows how pretty much any road can lead to a freelance writing career.